1.4 Explain why the concept of ‘outcomes’ is central to personalisation

 Empowerment through Goal Setting

 Focusing on outcomes empowers individuals to make informed choices about their care.
 It gives them control over their lives by identifying and working towards their personal goals.
-This autonomy is crucial for maintaining dignity and respect in care.
+This autonomy is important for maintaining dignity and respect in care.

 Promoting Independence